armory/docs/content/en/borealis/ui/borealis-status-ui.md

 The **Full Details** page for a single environment is where you monitor the progress of the deployment to that environment.
 If the strategy you specified involves user input, such as a manual approval, this is the page where you can approve or rollback the deployment.

 {{< figure src="/images/borealis/borealis-ui-fulldetails.jpg" >}}

-## Configuration UI

-In the Configuration UI, you can invite users and manage secrets.

-### Invite users

-To invite a user, you need their name and email.
-Note that the email domain must match your organization's format.
-For example, users that work for Acme (which uses `username@acme.com`) must have `@acme.com` email addresses.
-They are automatically added to your organization once they accept the invite and complete the sign up.

-### Secrets

-Manage the secrets that you use for the Remote Network Agent (RNA) and to grant programmatic access to Borealis, such as when you configure the GitHub Action.